Chart Color Schemes

 Forster-Tuncurry Surrounds is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Forster-Tuncurry Surrounds, as per the latest Census evaluation, 92.4% of dwellings were houses with the remaining 7.7% comprising semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NSW's dwelling structure of 73.0% houses and 27.0% other dwellings.
-Home ownership in Forster-Tuncurry Surrounds stood at 54.3%, mirroring the Non-Metro NSW figure, while mortgaged properties accounted for 31.3% and rented dwellings made up 14.4%.
-The median monthly mortgage repayment in the area was $1,500, lower than Non-Metro NSW's average of $1,517.
-The median weekly rent figure was recorded at $350, slightly higher than Non-Metro NSW's $330.
-Nationally, Forster-Tuncurry Surrounds' mortgage repayments were significantly lower than the Australian average of $1,863, while rents were also below the national figure of $375.
+In Forster-Tuncurry Surrounds, as per the latest Census evaluation, 92.4% of dwellings were houses, with the remaining 7.7% comprising semi-detached homes, apartments, and other dwelling types.
+This is in contrast to Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
+Home ownership in Forster-Tuncurry Surrounds stood at 54.3%, with mortgaged dwellings accounting for 31.3% and rented properties making up 14.4%.
+The median monthly mortgage repayment in the area was $1,500, lower than Non-Metro NSW's average of $1,733.
+The median weekly rent figure was recorded at $350, compared to Non-Metro NSW's $330.
+Nationally, Forster-Tuncurry Surrounds' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing